 Finally, as you create your plans, we encourage you to take Proverbs 16:9 into account.
 This verse says “A man’s heart plans his course, but the Lord establishes their steps.”
 Which means, despite your goals and intentional action steps, ultimately, God will lead your path.
 The thing is, when we hold our plans so tightly that we shove God aside in the process, we lose sight of the original purpose of the goal.
 While things might not always go according to the plan - that’s ok.
 You may experience setbacks.
 Give yourself grace and give God room to work!
 Remember, He’s with you on the journey.
 With God in the control center of your life, over time your goals may even change.
 That’s ok!
 With God in the lead of your life and plans, you can trust Him with the process.
 Trust God will get you to where you need to be to accomplish His will and purpose in your life so you can experience HIS peace along the way.
 Amen?

-To learn more about Christian goal-setting and starting your New Year well, check out these resources from Liquid Church:
+To learn more about Christian goal-setting and starting your New Year well, check out these different message series from Liquid Church:

-- Discover how to overcome overwhelm & create breathing room in our schedules, families, work, finances, and relationships.
+- SERIES: Breathing Room - Discover how to overcome the overwhelming fast pace of life and create breathing room in our schedules, families, work, finances, and relationships.